 - LFS201 Essentials of Linux System Administration—Learn the skills and processes you need to work as a professional Linux systems administrator.

-- Linux Security and Hardening, The Practical Security Guide—Secure any Linux server from hackers and protect it against hacking.
+- Linux Security and Hardening, The Practical Security Guide—Secure any Linux server and protect it from hacking.

 4. Get Certified